 Traditional face lifts seem to have come and gone as cosmetic advancements have discovered more natural, non-surgical methods of looking younger.
 Surgical face lift procedures still have their place in the cosmetic industry, and likely always will.
-But for those looking for non-invasive, natural alternatives to improve sagging skin there are a few routes to consider!
+But for those looking for non-invasive, natural alternatives like non-surgical facelifts to improve sagging skin there are a few routes to consider!

 There is a long list of individuals who participated in the development of surgical face lifts, but three men in particular are recognized for getting us to where we are today.
 The first person in history to popularize the concept of a surgical face lift was named Erich Lexer and he did so way back in 1916.
 His methods were largely used for a majority of the 1900’s!
 However, skipping ahead to 1970 we find that the genesis of modern-day, surgical face lift procedures came to light by a man named Tord Skoog, who had a passion for plastic and cosmetic surgery.
-His fascination and curiosity for this field actually led science “further enhanced our understanding of the intricate facial anatomy” (Oxford Academic, 2020).
+His fascination and curiosity for this field actually led science and “further enhanced our understanding of the intricate facial anatomy” (Oxford Academic, 2020).
 Because of advanced knowledge of the anatomy of the face, he was able to develop a better method of surgical facelift.
-Dubbed theSuperficial Musculoaponeurotic System (or SMAS), this strategy of manipulating and suspending deeper layers beneath the skin provided more desirable results compared to Lexer’s original method (Anya Kishinevsky, MD, 2018).
+Dubbed the Superficial Musculoaponeurotic System (or SMAS), this strategy of manipulating and suspending deeper layers beneath the skin provided more desirable results compared to Lexer’s original method (Anya Kishinevsky, MD, 2018).
 Finally, we are introduced to Paul Tessier.
 Tessier’s multidisciplinary training and passion for facial surgery unexpectedly led him to assist in the progression of surgical face lift procedures.
 Working with his team, their advanced knowledge of skeletal structure combined with facial anatomy led us to the most modern surgical face lift procedures which involve removing small amounts of bone around the eyes to more effectively and naturally elevate the facial tissue (Anya Kishinevsky, MD, 2018).
 Tessier’s advancements were so effective that we use them to this day (combined with the foundational methodologies of Lexer and Skoog)!

 As with all cosmetic procedures, there are pros and cons to receiving a surgical face lift.
 The indisputable benefits of this procedure are that it can dramatically smooth out deep lines and wrinkles caused by sagging and aging skin, as well as eliminate extra skin resulting from this aging or other circumstances like extreme weight loss (Healthline, 2018).
-This all with the ultimate goal of looking younger and feeling more confident.
+This all aligns with the ultimate goal of looking younger and feeling more confident.
 In most cases, it would also appear that traditional face lifts don’t require maintenance or upkeep aside from consistent anti aging skin care routines.
 In fact, staying on top of your skin care routine after receiving this surgery has a powerful impact on how long you maintain your results from a face lift.

 Having said that, this is where we come face to face with some of the cons of a surgical face lift.
 Recipients of a surgical face lift oftentimes find themselves in need of a secondary face lift anywhere between 5 - 15 years after their first procedure (Deschamps-Braly Clinic).
 This is either because the first operation wasn’t quite enough to achieve the desired results of the recipient or because the individual feels unsatisfied with their aging process at another point in the future.
 Furthermore, this surgery has quite a lengthy recovery period.
 Professionals have explained that this recovery has two phases: surgical downtime and social downtime, with full recovery time estimated at 8 weeks (Restora Austin).
 The postoperative side effects are another pretty significant con that often steers people away from invasive face lifts, ranging from prolonged swelling and bleeding to cardiac events and problems with the healing process (Healthline, 2018).

-This is our area of expertise and our favorite option for non-surgical face lift: Microcurrent Facials.
-Not only is this a non-surgical treatment, but a completely non-invasive face lift as well.
+This is our area of expertise and our favorite option for non-surgical face lift: microcurrent facials.
+Not only is this a non-surgical facelift, but a completely non-invasive treatment as well.
 This technology works by moving two metal ball probes over the face to target trouble areas that commonly lose their muscle tone and elasticity with age.
-The probes pinch and hold facial muscles and deliver a small electrical current to them.
-This small current is microcurrent and it flows with our body’s own natural processes to re-energize cellular activity in the facial muscles and stimulate protein synthesis that tends to slow down as we age.
+The microcurrent machines contain probes that pinch and hold facial muscles and deliver a small electrical current to them.
+This small current is a microcurrent and it flows with our body’s own natural processes to re-energize cellular activity in the facial muscles and stimulate protein synthesis that tends to slow down as we age.

 One of the most common face lift alternatives with fast results is the use of injectables like Botox, dermal fillers or fat injections.
 While these are not “non-invasive” options, they do keep you away from any larger surgical methods for a face lift.
-As opposed to activating and exercising the muscles the way a microcurrent facial works, using Botox as a face lift alternative works by freezing the muscle, reducing its contracting capabilities and therefore making it more difficult to cause wrinkles.
+As opposed to activating and exercising the muscles the way a microcurrent facial works, using Botox as a non-surgical face lift alternative works by freezing the muscle, reducing its contracting capabilities and therefore making it more difficult to cause wrinkles.

-Dermal Fillers - In the same family of injectable options for a face lift, dermal fillers and fat injections work to add volume and plumpness back to areas of the face.
+Dermal Fillers - In the same family of injectable options for a face lift, dermal fillers and fat injections work to add volume and plumpness back to the areas of the face.
 Dermal fillers are a gel-like injection technique and fat injections repurpose fatty tissue extracted through liposuction procedures.
-Again, with injectable options as a face lift alternative there is required upkeep.
+Again, with injectable options as a non-surgical face lift alternative there is required upkeep.
 The time between maintenance appointments depends on the injection you choose, but ranges from 3 months to a year (Paul Vitenas, Jr., MD., 2018).

-Other non-surgical and non-invasive face lift alternatives can be found when you turn to skin tightening treatments.
-The most popular skin tightening method today is radio frequency facials, which work by heating the skin and creating a healing response from the skin which ultimately tightens the skin on the face.
+Other non-invasive and non-surgical face lift alternatives can be found when you turn to skin tightening treatments.
+The most popular skin tightening method today is a radio frequency facial, which works by heating the skin and creating a healing response from within the skin which ultimately tightens the skin on the face.
 Ultrasound therapy is also an effective skin tightening approach.
 This technology “uses ultrasound waves sent deep into your skin to stimulate collagen production” (Healthline, 2020).